 - 450 ml (3/4 pint) turkey or chicken stock

-- crispy roast potatoes, sausage stuffing and selection of vegetables, to serve (see separate recipes)
+- crispy roast potatoes, sausage stuffing and selection of vegetables (see separate recipes)

 - Mix all the ingredients together in turkey bag for the buttermilk brine and add the turkey crown.
 Tie up the bag securely and place in the salad drawer at the bottom of the fridge for up to 2 days is best but at least 24 hours.